 Several vegetables make good tasty nutritious kootu such beans, carrots, snakegourds, bittergourds, pumpkins, cluster beans, raw plantains etc.

-In this recipe for making simple kootu powder , I have made the step easier as it is just enough to afd the required quantity of the kootu powder to the chopped vegetables and boiled lentils at the time of cooking which reduces the step of freshly roasting and grinding the required qty of powder everytime you make kootu, besides we need jut 2 -3 tbsp of the powder everytime we make it and it is cumbersome to powder very small quantities.
+I have made the step easier as it is just enough to add the required quantity of the kootu powder to the chopped vegetables and boiled lentils at the time of cooking which reduces the step of freshly roasting and grinding the required qty of powder every time you make kootu, besides we need jut 2 -3 tbsp of the powder every time we make it and it is cumbersome to powder very small quantities.